The store will not work correctly in the case when cookies are disabled.

 1) If you are trying to authorize on a new computer but you reached the maximum number of available authorizations please note:

-A single License Key allows for a maximum number of authorizations.
-Please check the number of authorizations allowed for your License Key on the Customer Portal.
 If you have just installed your product on a new computer, and you have already reached the maximum number of authorizations for that key, the product cannot be authorized.
 In this case, the only way to activate your product on your new computer (other than buying a new license) is to DEAUTHORIZE one of your activations.
 This will deactivate the instrument corresponding to that activation on a previous computer.

 2) You just performed an upgrade of your Operating System